-In October 2014, WESCO was notified that the New York County District Attorney's Office was conducting an investigation involving minority and disadvantaged business contractors, minority and disadvantaged business firms, and their material suppliers, including the Company, were part of this investigation.
+In October 2014, WESCO was notified that the New York County District Attorney's Office was conducting an investigation involving minority and disadvantaged business contracting practices in the construction industry in New York City and that various contractors, minority and disadvantaged business firms, and their material suppliers, including the Company, were part of this investigation.
 The Company cooperated with the government investigation and, in November 2017, reached an agreement in principle for a civil settlement to resolve the Company's involvement in the investigation.
 The settlement amount was not material to the Company's financial condition or results of operations.